Configuring autoscaling

 , you can quickly create a cloud infrastructure in Yandex Cloud and manage it using configuration files.
 These files store the infrastructure description written in HashiCorp Configuration Language (HCL).
 If you change the configuration files, Terraform automatically detects which part of your configuration is already deployed, and what should be added or removed.Terraform is distributed under the Business Source License

 .
-The Yandex Cloud provider for Terraform is distributed under the MPL-2.0 license.For more information about the provider resources, see the documentation on the Terraform
+The Yandex Cloud provider for Terraform is distributed under the MPL-2.0 license.For more information about the provider resources, see the relevant documentation on the Terraform

 -